expertasolutions/AzDo.VstsDashboard/README.md

-# VstsDashboard
+# CI/CD Dashboard

 ## Objectives

 Provide a simple way to view all Builds and Releases on a single page.
-The intend was to see what's currently happened into the CI/CD pipeline and provide quick feedback of what's going on
+The intend was to see what's currently happened into the CI/CD pipeline and provide quick feedback of what's going on.

 ## Local setup from the code
 1) Create a file named 'vsts.appsettings.json' into the folder 'Configs/Docker'.